If a person develops symptoms

 If you have been in contact with someone who has tested positive

-From 16th August 2021, individuals are not required to self -isolate if they live in the same household of someone with COVID-19, or have been in close contact with someone who has tested positive, if any of the following apply:
+Individuals are not required to self -isolate if they live in the same household of someone with COVID-19, or have been in close contact with someone who has tested positive

 Further information and support